nuritzi/fossresponders.com/index.md

 <p class="center"><a href="https://slack.opencollective.com/#crisis-working-group"><img src="https://img.shields.io/badge/slack-open%20collective-blue" alt="Slack link to Open Collective Slack"/></a></p>

 Open source software depends upon real-world interactions just as much as it does on code.
-With the alarming spread of the Coronavirus, the open source ecosystem is being affected in enormously impactful ways.
+With the alarming spread of the Coronavirus, the open source ecosystem is being enormously impacted.
 This site is one of many efforts to help.

-It started as an organic movement led by Duane O'Brien (Indeed.com), Megan Byrd-Sanicki (Google), and others.
-We're open to all who can helping out!
+This initiative started as an organic movement led by Duane O'Brien (Indeed.com), Megan Byrd-Sanicki (Google), and others.
+We welcome others who would like to help out!

 ## Sponsors and Backers

 FOSS Responders is an open source, open project.
 Anyone can jump in and work on it.
-It is entirely volunteer run.
+It is entirely volunteer-run.
 Right now, we're in particular need of funders, designers, and people to spread the word.

 Some of the companies where our volunteers work (but may or may not be representing their company) include: